d2l-ai/d2l-en/chapter_computer-vision/bounding-box.md

 show_boxes(fig.axes, [dog_box, cat_box], ['dog', 'cat'])
 ```

 Another commonly used bounding box presentation is the $x$ and $y$ axis coordinates of the bounding box center, and its width and height.
-Here we define functions to convert between these two representations, `box_corner_to_center` converts from the two-corner representation to the center-width-width presentation, and `box_center_to_corner` vice verse.
+Here we define functions to convert between these two representations, `box_corner_to_center` converts from the two-corner representation to the center-width-height presentation, and `box_center_to_corner` vice verse.
 The input argument `boxes` can be either a length $4$ array, or a $(4, n)$ 2-D array.

 ```{.python .input  n=7}
 # Saved in the d2l package for later use